kobake/mediawiki-downloader/README.md

 mediawiki-downloader
 ====================

-Downloading wikitexts of all pages of MediaWiki site.
+Downloading all pages wikitexts of MediaWiki site.

 Usage